August 30, 1919 – Natural Gas Boom (and Bust) in Pennsylvania –

 The Chicago Gas Light & Coke Company delivered its first manufactured gas (gasified coal).
 “The gas pipes were filled, and the humming noise made by the escaping gas at the tops of the lamp-posts indicated that everything was all right,” reported The Gem of the Prairie.
 “Shortly afterward the fire was applied and brilliant torches flamed on both sides of Lake Street as far as the eye could see and wherever the posts were set.”

 By 1855, almost 80 miles of pipe would be installed for about 2,000 manufactured-gas consumers in Chicago.
-America’s first public street lamp fueled by manufactured gas illuminated Market Street in Baltimore, Maryland, in early 1817.
-Learn more in Illuminating Gaslight.
+The first U.S. public street lamp fueled by manufactured gas illuminated Baltimore, Maryland, in 1817 (learn more in Illuminating Gaslight).

-Recommended Reading: McKeesport – Images of America: Pennsylvania (2007); Conoco: 125 Years of Energy (2000); Phillips, The First 66 Years (1983); Western Pennsylvania’s Oil Heritage (2008); Growing Up In The Bradford Oil Fields (2008); Schlumberger: The History of a Technique (1978); An Illustrated Guide to Gas Pumps (2008).
+Recommended Reading: McKeesport – Images of America: Pennsylvania (2007); Conoco: 125 Years of Energy (2000); Phillips, The First 66 Years (1983); Western Pennsylvania’s Oil Heritage (2008); Growing Up In The Bradford Oil Fields (2008); History Of Eastland County Texas (1950); The Extraction State, A History of Natural Gas in America (2021).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.